Skip to content

 Romance scams

-Romance scammers will create fake profiles on dating websites, or social networking sites in order to start a relationship with a genuine person.
+Romance criminals will create fake profiles on dating websites, or social networking sites in order to start a relationship with a genuine person.

 It is important to never send money or purchase something on behalf of someone you have only met online.